Released yesterday, noted improvements and changes are:

 – previous standalone security updates and Bluetooth Update 1.5.1

 Apple has identified an issue with external FireWire hard drives using the Oxford 922 bridge chip-set with firmware version 1.02 that can result in the loss of data stored on the disk drive.
 Even with the improvements available in this update, Apple recommends you update the firmware on your FireWire drive.
 Please contact your drive manufacturer for more information.

 The update is available via Software Update, or you can download the 92MB standalone update (which I usually recommend for bigger updates like this).

 Updated life so far…

-Initially all was good.
+Initially, all was good.
 No notable difference.
 No crashes.
 No new bugs.
 But later in the day I got some puzzling display anomalies never before seen on my G5 or my Sony 21″ CRT.
-Horizontal lines appeared intermittently, flashing on an off randomly on screen.
+Horizontal lines appeared intermittently, flashing on and off randomly on screen.
 Restarted the comp to see if that helped.
 Nope.
 Still there.
 Could be the updated display drivers which came with the combo update.
 Or could it be the display finally giving way?